 Move the checklist to the trailer when everything is complete and we are about to leaveThe checklist stays on a clipboard hanging in the trailer the entire trip.
 It's the place where we write all our notes of things we want to remember for the next trip (things to take with us), and also things we need to do in advance (repairs, maintenance, etc.).

-Be sure to download a free copy of my checklists so you can see everything we've found important.
+Be sure to check my checklists in my Beginner's Guide to Small Travel Trailers to see everything we've found important for us.
 You'll want to develop your own checklists for traveling with your small travel trailer, but mine will give you a good start and get you thinking.
 Most likely, you'll end up tweaking them on every trip until you're satisfied.
-The download includes several different checklists we use, along with some photos and info on how we store our camping supplies and pack our truck.
+The Beginner's Guide includes several different checklists we use, along with some photos and info on how we store our camping supplies and pack our truck.

 A few other really important things before you hit the road...